-Example 2: Accelerating Load
+Example 2: Industry level load change Accelerating Load

-Issue Identification - a member EDC proactively notified PJM that it was in the early stages of preparing to integrate a large amount of accelerating load associated with one industry through 2023 and requested a face-to-face meeting to discuss the issue.
+Issue Identification - a member EDC proactively notified PJM that it was in the early stages of preparing to integrate a large amount of accelerating load associated with one industry through 2023 and requested a face to face meeting to discuss the issue.
+EDC and/or LSE notifies PJM that it plans to integrate a large amount of load associated with one industry during the forecast horizon

-Issue Verification - PJM met with the EDC and through follow-up conference calls, e-mail exchanges and PJM independent investigation it was determined that:
+Issue Verification - PJM met with the EDC and through follow-up conference calls, e-mail exchanges and PJM independent investigation it was determined that: PJM meets with the EDC and/or LSE and through follow-up conference calls, e-mail exchanges and PJM independent investigation it is determined that:

-- The load in question was associated with greenfield construction and was confined to a cluster of sites in one small area of the zone. - The EDC had adjusted its own financial and planning forecasts to reflect the increased load; - The new load sites have the characteristic of an extremely low number of employees per site, and therefore have a peak load impact out of proportion to their economic impact. - Expected growth in the next three years was already underway and contracts with the EDC, construction companies, and suppliers were in place.
+The load in question is confined to a single industry.
+The load in question was associated with greenfield construction and was confined to a cluster of sites in one small area of the zone.

+- The EDC has or will adjust its own financial and planning forecasts to reflect the change in load: The EDC had adjusted its own financial and planning forecasts to reflect the increased load: - The new load sites are not fully reflected in the economic variables included in the model.
+The new load sites have the characteristic of an extremely low number of employees per site, and therefore have a peak load impact out of proportion to their economic impact. - Updated expected near term growth (accounting for requested load changes) supported by contracts in place with the EDC and/or LSE, construction companies, and suppliers.
+Expected growth in the next three years was already underway and contracts with the EDC, construction companies, and suppliers were in place.